rust-lang/rust/doc/rust.md

 The only exception is that the body of the class constructor begins with all the class's fields uninitialized, and is allowed to -- in fact, must -- initialize all the fields.
-A special case in the typestate pass enforces this invariant.
+The compiler enforces this invariant.

 Usually, the class constructor stores its argument or arguments in the class's named fields.
 In this case, the `file_descriptor`'s data field